 - Place the try square blade across the wood you want to measure.

-- The thicker part of the handle should extend over the edge of the material–this allows the blade to lie flat across the surface.
+- The thicker part of the handle should extend over the edge of the material, allowing the blade to lie flat across the surface.

-- Hold the handle against the edge of the material–the blade should perpendicular to the edge.
+- Hold the handle against the edge of the material.
+The blade should be perpendicular to the edge.

 - Align the blade with the end of the material.